Anushka800/Happy-Birthday-App/README.md

 # Happy-Birthday-App
 Simple App for Birthday Wishes!!

-To check the code behind,switch from main to branch master.
+switch from main to master branch.